 Secure your data

 The Azure Database for MySQL service uses storage encryption for data at-rest.
-All the data, including backups, are encrypted on disk.
+Data, including backups, are encrypted on disk (with the exception of temporary files that are created by the engine while running queries).
 The service uses AES 256-bit cipher that is included in Azure storage encryption, and the keys are system managed.
 Storage encryption is always on and cannot be disabled.

 - See the pricing page for cost comparisons and calculators.
 Pricing